 Importance Solid Pre-Approval Letter On Home Purchase

-This BLOG On Importance Solid Pre-Approval Letter On Home Purchase Was UPDATED On July 2nd, 2019
+This BLOG On Importance Solid Pre-Approval Letter On Home Purchase Was UPDATED And PUBLISHED On, 2019

 Importance Solid Pre-Approval Letter: A pre-approval letter is a letter from a mortgage lender certifying home buyer has been pre-approved for a mortgage loan for a specific dollar amount at a certain interest rate.

 - Realtors and Sellers realize the Importance Solid Pre-Approval Letter so they require all home shoppers to be armed with one

 - Unfortunately, not all pre-approval letters are created equally

 - Many loan officers who issue a pre-approval within minutes do not realize the Importance Solid Pre-Approval Letter

 - A loan officer should not sign off on a pre-approval letter

 - All pre-approval letters at The Gustan Cho Team at Loan Cabin Inc. are fully underwritten and signed of by our mortgage underwriters